rhymeyang/Se/docs/300/question.md

 - **Objective**: Maintain thorough documentation throughout the TARA process for compliance, auditing, and future reference.

-- Key Activities
+- Key Activities:

-  :

   - Document threat scenarios, risk assessments, mitigation decisions, and test results.
 - Ensure that all cybersecurity measures and justifications are traceable and well-documented.

 ### TARA Framework in ISO 21434: